icinganalysis/icinganalysis.github.io/content/A Langmuir B distribution is almost a normal distribution.md

 Title: A Langmuir B drop size distribution is (almost) a normal distribution
 Date: 2022-03-14 12:00
 Category: python tools
-tags: cylinder
+tags: cylinder, python tools

-> ###"Upon comparing this chart with Langmuir's tables (reference 7), it was found that his selections of the representative radii for the various sub-divisions of the volume were in error." [^1]
+### _"Upon comparing this chart with Langmuir's tables, it was found that his selections of the representative radii for the various sub-divisions of the volume were in error." [^1]_

-##Summary
+## Summary
 The Langmuir B drop size distribution is almost a normal distribution.

-##Key points
+## Key points
 1. The Langmuir B drop size distribution is almost a normal distribution.
 2. Perhaps it was originally intended that it be exactly a normal distribution.
 3. The proposed alternatives in NACA-TN-2708 appears to have larger errors, rather than correcting errors.
 4. The other Langmuir distributions (C, D, E) do not fit a normal distribution as well.

-##Discussion
+## Discussion

-###Normal drop size distributions
+### Normal drop size distributions

 [Normal distributions](https://en.wikipedia.org/wiki/Normal_distribution) show up many places in nature, so it is not surprising that drop sizes in clouds can approximate a normal distribution.